3D Hubs and Protolabs join forces to create the world’s most comprehensive manufacturing portfolio

 Warping can be also minimized using randomized scan patterns.
 This scanning strategy prevents the buildup of residual stresses in any particular direction and will add a characteristic surface texture to the part.

 Since the cost of metal printing is very high, simulations are often used to predict the behavior of the part during processing.
-Topology optimisation algorithms are also used not only to maximize the mechanical performance and create lightweight parts but also to minimize the need of support structure and the likelihood of warping.
+Topology optimization algorithms are also used not only to maximize the mechanical performance and create lightweight parts but also to minimize the need of support structure and the likelihood of warping.

 Unlike polymer powder bed fusion processes like SLS, large hollow sections are not commonly used in metal printing as support structures cannot be easily removed.